jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - **VLAN**: a virtual LAN is a hardware-imposed network segmentation created by switches that requires a routing function to support communication between different segments
 - **VLAN hopping**: a method of attacking the network resources of a VLAN by sending packets to a port not usually accessible from an end system; the goal of this form of attack is to gain access to other VLANs on the same network
 - **Virtual Private Cloud (VPC)**: a private cloud environment that's hosted within a public cloud; VPCs allow orgs to create a virtual network that is isolated from other users of the public cloud
+- **Virtual Routing and Forwarding (VRF)**: allows multiple routing tables to be used on the same device simultaneously, similar to the concept of a VLAN (which is layer 2), but operating at layer 3; because routing instances operate independently, VRF allows IP addresses to overlap without conflict which supports segmentation and permits flexibility for zero trust implementations
 - **WAF**: Web Application Firewall is a software-based app that monitors and filters exchanges between applications and a host; usually inspect and filter conversations like HTTP/S
 - **X.509**: an ITU standard defining the format of public key certificates; X.509 certificates are used in many Internet protocols, including TLS/SSL, which is the basis for HTTPS; they are also used in offline applications, like electronic signatures
 - **XDR**: extended detection and response (XDR) components usually include EDR, MDR, and EPP elements; XDR is not solely focused on endpoints, often including NTA, NIDS, and NIPS functionality